Risk-averse design of tall buildings for uncertain wind conditions: Adaptive stochastic optimization algorithm

 It has been shown that an idealized norm test gives optimal convergence rates for convex objective function and is robust enough to efficiently deal with many non-convex problems \cite{byrd2012sample,bollapragada2018adaptive}.

 At an iteration $k$ where~\cref{eq:NormTest} is violated, the subsequent batch $S_{k+1}$ is prescribed to have a sample size satisfying

-where $\mathrm{Ceiling}[\cdot]$ returns the least integer greater than or equal to its argument.
+where $\mathrm{Ceiling}[\cdot]$ returns the smallest integer greater than or equal to its argument.
 On the other hand, if~\cref{eq:NormTest} is satisfied, the next batch size remains unchanged.
 The entire procedure is summarized in \Cref{alg:AdaptiveSampling}.

-The benefits of this strategy are three-fold: (1) the small initial sample size allows for fast progress towards the optimal design when one begins with a poor initial guess and the optimization error dominates all other errors; (2) the progressively growing batch sizes allow for a logical growth of samples which keeps the sampling error in line with optimization error; and (3) there is little chance of expensive ``over-sampling'' as the algorithm adaptively chooses the correct sample size for the given problem.
+The general benefits of this strategy are three-fold: (1) the small initial sample size allows for fast progress towards the optimal design when one begins with a poor initial guess and the optimization error dominates all other errors; (2) the progressively growing batch sizes allow for a logical growth of samples which keeps the sampling error in line with optimization error; and (3) there is little chance of expensive ``over-sampling'' as the algorithm adaptively chooses the correct sample size for the given problem.

+The potential benefits of adaptive sampling are even more significant with risk-averse optimization problems such as~\ref{eq:prob2}.
+Indeed, when using~\cref{eq:ObjectiveFunctionSampleCVaR} to compute the $\mathrm{CVaR}$-based objective functions, the $(\cdot)_+$ operator zeroes out many of the samples.
+This, in turn, increases the problem complexity as it demands more samples to be drawn in order to produce an accurate gradient estimate.
+A brief study on the evolution of the sample size as a function of $\beta$ can be found in~\cite{beiser2020adaptive}.